Manuel Rodríguez (pitcher): Chicago Cubs

 Rodríguez was placed on the injured list on April 14, 2022, with a right elbow strain.
 He was later transferred to the 60-day injured list on June 1.
+Rodríguez was activated off of the injured list on August 26, and added to the active roster; Kervin Castro was sent down to Triple–A to clear active roster space for Rodríguez.

 On January 17, 2023, Rodríguez was designated for assignment by Chicago following the acquisition of Julian Merryweather.
 On January 23, Rodríguez cleared waivers and was sent outright to Triple-A Iowa.
+In 35 appearances for Iowa, he registered a 4.42 ERA with 56 strikeouts and 13 saves in 38 2/3 innings pitched.